 Below are examples of a CaseMap file as it looks in MasterFile.
 Watch us import it into MasterFile in less than 5 minutes, here.

 Shown below are facts “by Relevance” and facts “by Impact Assessment” views respectively.
 Notice how MasterFile’s unique colour coding lets you immediately see at a glance how the case is shaping up — in this case, against us, with only one fact in our favour — and how the views are clear and understandable without any training.

 Facts by Impact Assessment

 Next is MasterFile’s “by From” document view.
-Here, documents are automatically listed categorized by author and then by document type.
+Here, documents are shown automatically categorized by author and then by document type.
 The two letters we want, from Philip Hawkins to William Lang, pop out at us.
-There are no ID numbers, no short names, no long names, no file names, etc. to remember, to locate or reference any document, nor any column or secondary sorts to set each time search criteria change.
+There are no ID numbers, no short names, no long names, no file names, etc. to remember in order to locate or reference any document, nor any column or secondary sorts to set each time search criteria change.
 Instead, exactly two mouse clicks gives you what you want – letters, evidence, facts or argument, etc.

-Here is a small section of the CaseMap document spreadsheet for comparison.
+Here is a small section of a CaseMap document spreadsheet for comparison.
 It contains the same two letters from Philip Hawkins to William Lang shown above in MasterFile.

 Shown below is the “everything: by Issue/Topic view.
 We’ve expanded a few sections to let you see sub-issues and the information available under the expanded issues sections.
 Notice how this one view lets you see at a glance all documents, extracts, facts and players related to any issue without printed reports.
-Since CaseMap has no “by issue” views to compare with MasterFile, the best you can do in CaseMap is to keep printing different reports to view documents, facts, etc by issue.
-To learn more about MasterFile’s exclusive, live, “by Issue” views, see the article The secrets to one of MasterFile’s best kept secrets — Issues and Topics.
+Since CaseMap has no “by issue” views to compare with MasterFile, the best you can do in CaseMap is to keep printing different reports to view documents, facts, etc., by issue.
+To learn more about MasterFile’s exclusive, live, “by Issue” views, see the article on our blog, here.